Syllabus (Course Policies)

 Part of that is dependent upon you, your peers, and the faculty members you talk with.
 What brings you to the IDS program?
 What program are you building?
 What are your professional and academic goals?
 What do you want out of this experience?

-I have five learning goals for the course – skills and understandings that the creators of the IDS program wanted students to practice and think on in our courses.
+There are several learning goals for the course – skills and understandings that the creators of the IDS program wanted students to practice and think on in our courses.
 Here they are:

 What am I going to do in this class?